ericleek03/ME405-Romi-Project/README.md

 ### Course Layout

 The course shown below is the track the Romi was required to navigate.
 Black dots represent checkpoints.
 Red cups placed inside dotted circles incur a time penalty if displaced.
+Each major checkpoint and feature on the map is associated with a specific state in the map navigation finite state machine.

 ![Map Course](media/Game_Track-1.png)